ashgupta1971/DualBootLinuxMint/install-win10.md

  *Note: Because we are telling Windows to install in a specific partition, it will not generate a separate **System Reserved** partition.
 Instead, it will place all files in the partition we have chosen.*
-1. Make sure not to choose "Express Install" when prompted (this will enable various "snooping" options).
+1. Make sure not to choose "Express Install" when prompted (otherwise, several invasive privacy settings will be enabled).
 1. When prompted for the first user account, choose the name *admin* but ensure it is created as a *local* account not a *One Drive* account.

 ## After Install